 the College, in return for any services actually rendered to the College, nor

-annum on money lent, or reasonable and proper rent for premises demised
+money lent, or reasonable and proper rent for premises demised

 or let by any member to the College; but so that no member of the Council

 or governing body of the College shall be appointed to any salaried office